MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 Saving an export doesn't run the export immediately.

 The export runs with every [scheduled refresh](system.md#schedule-tab).
 You can also [export data on demand](export-destinations.md#run-exports-on-demand).

+To query data that was exported to Synapse Analytics, you need **Storage Blob Data Reader** access to the destination on the workspace of exports.

 ### Update an export